replicatedhq/kurl.sh/src/markdown-pages/create-installer/host-preflights/filesystem-performance.md

 Number of threads to use for background write IOPS.
 This should be set high enough to reach the target specified in `backgroundWriteIOPS`.
-Example: If `backgroundWriteIOPS` is 100 and write latency is 10ms, then a single job would barely be able to reach 100 IOPS, so this should be at least 2.
+For example, if `backgroundWriteIOPS` is 100 and write latency is 10ms, then a single job would barely be able to reach 100 IOPS, so this should be at least 2.

 #### `backgroundReadIOPSJobs`